digbmc/media-medea/_posts/2023-06-05-tragedy-in-performance-in-the-classroom.md

 ---
 layout: post
-title: "Tragedy in Perforamance in the Classroom"
+title: "Tragedy in Performance in the Classroom"
 author: "Mallory Fitzpatrick"
 categories:
 publish: True